aykahsay/DSA3020-VA-Capstone-Project/README.md

 4. **Evaluation & Tuning:**

    * Use cross-validation and appropriate regression metrics (RMSE, MAE, R²).
+   * This project uses multi-metric evaluation.
+There are two error metrics: Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).
+   * MAE (50%): measures the average magnitude of errors between predicted and actual values.
+This metric is less sensitive to outliers compared to other error metrics such as Mean Squared Error (MSE).
+It is a suitable choice for financial forecasting.
+RMSE (50%): measures the deviation of your predictions from the actual values, but penalises large errors more heavily.
    * Fine-tune hyperparameters and interpret results in a business context.

 5. **Deployment:**